Texas and Michigan officials say they didn't know water, soil from Ohio train wreck would be transported into their jurisdictions

 She added that although there's no legal requirement for her office to be notified, "it doesn't quite seem right."

 Texas Molecular is receiving the water from trucks, but it's unclear if trucks are used for the entire trip, Hidalgo said.
-The company told her office they're receiving about 30 trucks of water a day, she said.
+The company told her office they had been receiving about 30 trucks of water a day, she said.

-Texas Molecular said Friday that all shipments, so far, have come by truck for the entire trip.
+Texas Molecular said Friday that all shipments, so far, had come by truck for the entire trip.

 "The company that generates the waste will determine/select who ships the wastewater and they must be DOT and EPA approved transporters," Bracher said.